 a.
 The application is not receivable on the basis that the alleged contested decision is not a decision within the meaning of art.
 2 of the Tribunal's Statute.
-The Applicant is receiving the salary to which he agreed on 11 July 2017, upon him signing the offer of appointment, which included the precise salary to be paid and is the basis of the terms of the contract of employment, insofar as it relates to the salary.
+The Applicant is receiving the salary to which he agreed on 24 May 2017, by accepting the terms of a letter of offer which was given to him on 18 May 2017.1 The letter of offer signed by the Applicant, included the precise salary to be paid and is the basis of the terms of the contract of employment, insofar as it relates to the salary.
 Thus, there has been no decision which has varied the terms and conditions of the legal regime covering the employment of the Applicant;

 b.
 The former UN Administrative Tribunal Judgment No. 1157, Andronov (2003) provides that an "administrative decision" is a unilateral decision taken by the Administration in a precise individual case which produces direct legal consequences to the legal order.
-The Applicant's September 2017 salary statement does not reflect a unilateral decision and introduced no change to the legal order;
+The Applicant's September 2017 salary statement2 does not reflect a unilateral decision, and introduced no change to the legal order;